pic

 6

-Emulating the behavior of deleteat!, we can also indicate which elements should be retained.
+By analogy with the behavior of deleteat!, it's also possible to specify which elements should be retained.

 x = [5,6,7]